Invisalign is a popular way to straighten teeth, but it's also very expensive, which leaves many to wonder, does insurance cover Invisalign?

 When you're searching for a dental insurance plan to cover Invisalign, you're most likely to find plans with coverage from the following providers:

 A bit further down we'll have a closer look of what kind of coverage you can get from these providers.

 Invisalign is generally more expensive than traditional braces treatment.
 That's because your clear aligners are custom-made in a laboratory.
 Invisalign also charges the practices it works with a fee between $1,000 to $2,000 for permission to offer their treatment.

 The cost to the dental practice will depend on how many Invisalign cases they do a year, and all of this brings the final price for the patient up.
 Traditional braces can cost anywhere from $2,500 and $7,500, and like Invisalign, depend on the severity of treatment you need and which dentist you go to.

 Whether you go with traditional braces or Invisalign, these costs might not include additional treatment you need, including x-rays, tooth extraction, and your retainers after treatment.
 That's why it's important to fully understand all of the costs involved before you sign on to any treatment option.

+Some dental and orthodontic plans will cover Invisalign for adults.
 The best dental insurance plan for one person, may not be the best for another person.
 It all depends on your age, the state you live in, your number of dependents, the treatment you need, your budget, and a variety of other factors.

 So what insurance covers Invisalign braces?
 Let's have a look!